-Police in Los Angeles discovered 19 bodies in a freezer with "Black Lives Matter" carved into the victims' skin.
+Police in Los Angeles discovered 12 or 19 bodies in a freezer with "Black Lives Matter" carved into the victims' skin.

 On 17 February 2016, the dubious web site Now8News published an article claiming that police in Los Angeles had discovered a dozen female bodies in freezers in a private residence and that the corpses all had “Black Lives Matter” carved into their skin: